A lot of home buyers want to know if they can make an offer on a house for more than their mortgage pre-approval amount.

 Summary and Conclusion

-In that case, you would have to make up the difference between your loan amount and the sale price of the home in the form of a down payment.
+In that case, you would have to make up the difference between your loan amount and the sale price of the home in the form of a bigger down payment.
 The bigger the gap between the pre-approval and the purchase price, the more money you will have to pay out-of-pocket to close the deal.

 Brandon Cornett